open-olive/loop-development-kit/ldk/go/readme.md

 Get-Content $env:AppData\Sidekick\Logs\Sidekick-2020.08.12-1dcc37a.log –Wait
 ```

-Note: File names may differ from the example above.
+Note: File names may differ from the examples above.

 ### Configuration